-If you have a disability and you start working, you could probably qualify for no-cost IHSS, because you could sign up for Medi-Cal’s California Working Disabled (CWD) Program.
-Read more about CWD in DB101’s article about Medi-Cal.
+If you have a disability and you start working, you could probably qualify for no-cost IHSS, because you could sign up for Medi-Cal’s Working Disabled Program (WDP).
+Read more about WDP in DB101’s article about Medi-Cal.

 Your share of cost is based on your countable income.
 Here’s a brief intro to the 2 types of countable income you may have:

 - Unearned income includes monthly disability payments or other income you get without doing any work.
 Examples include disability benefits (SDI, SSDI, STD, LTD), income from a trust or investment, dividends, and profits or funds you get from any source other than work.
 Some unearned income is not counted, such as CalFresh (formerly Food Stamps).

 - Earned income includes your monthly salaries, wages, tips, professional fees, and other pay for physical or mental work you do.

 Use the following steps to figure out your IHSS share of cost (if any).